Producers Releasing Corporation: Growth and recognition

 In 1943, Robert R. Young, a railroad magnate who also owned American Pathé's film processing laboratory, acquired the studio, and the films generally became more substantial.
 PRC grew in standing, with the company securing big-city exposure and critical praise for many of its features.
+The executive in charge of production was now Leon Fromkess.

 The Benny Fields musical Minstrel Man was a watershed event: it was the first elaborately mounted PRC picture, and the first to receive Academy Award nominations (Ferde Grofé and Leo Erdody for best musical score, and Harry Revel and Paul Francis Webster for best original song).
 Theater chains that formerly would not play PRC pictures were now showing Minstrel Man first-run across America, opening the door for PRC to book more of its features into first-run situations.
 The children's fantasy The Enchanted Forest, filmed in Cinecolor, was a surprise hit for the studio, and led to several major studios filming their own movies in the process.

-Austrian director Edgar G. Ulmer directed three films noir classics for PRC: Bluebeard (1944), Strange Illusion (1945), and Detour (1945).
+Austrian director Edgar G. Ulmer directed three film noir classics for PRC: Bluebeard (1944), Strange Illusion (1945), and Detour (1945).
 All three — especially Detour — have acquired reputations as artistic achievements.

 PRC was purchased by Pathé Industries, and the films were now labeled "The New PRC Pictures."
 The company continued to flourish within its own element until after World War II.
 Two new detective series were launched: Hugh Beaumont as Michael Shayne (five entries) and William Wright or Alan Curtis as Philo Vance (three entries), as well as a comedy series, The Gas House Kids, an attempt to create its own version of The Bowery Boys (three entries).